 World Health Organisation update

-In this past week, WHO launched a WhatsApp messaging service to keep people safe from coronavirus.
-The easy-to-use messaging service provides the latest news and information on coronavirus - they have now added Arabic, French and Spanish languages.
+Last week, we reported how the WHO had launched a WhatsApp messaging service in English that provides the latest news and information on coronavirus - they have now added Arabic, French and Spanish languages.
 The service includes details on symptoms and how people can protect themselves and others.
-It also provides the latest situation reports and numbers in real time to help decision-makers protect the health of their populations.
+It also provides the latest situation reports and numbers in real-time to help government decision-makers protect the health of their populations.

-The service can be accessed through a link that opens a conversation on WhatsApp.
-Users can simply type “hi” to activate the conversation, prompting a menu of options that can help answer their questions about COVID-19.
+The service can be accessed by a link that opens a conversation on WhatsApp.
+Users can simply type “hi”, "salut", "hola" or "مرحبا" to activate the conversation, prompting a menu of options that can help answer their questions about COVID-19.
 You can join WHO's Health Alert on WhatsApp:

 Latest IPC media statements